 What to Expect You should expect, and we hope you enjoy, the differences.
 The differences are good; they are the reason we travel.
 You are going to eat the local food, speak the local language, and work with the local people.

-You will be active for your duration here, either learning, working on a project or going to visit something amazing.
+You will be active for the duration of your stay here, either learning, working on a project, or going to visit something amazing.
 There is always something more to experience and we're going to help you do it.

 Before You Arrive

 Health Nicaragua is a sub-tropical, developing country and as such we strongly recommend that you contact your doctor regarding vaccinations and general health care.
 You should see your doctor at least 6-8 weeks before arrival, as some vaccinations take this long to complete.

 Insurance You must have travel insurance before you arrive in Nicaragua.
 We will require a copy of your insurance policy, including emergency contact numbers when you arrive.